AI Agent Index

 Pros

-• Free access with no account required: visit Bing.com and click the Deep Search button on any search results page, providing the lowest friction evaluation path of any agentic search tool compared to ChatGPT Deep Research ($20/month) or Gemini Deep Research ($19.99/month).
+• Free access with no account required: visit Bing.com and click the Deep Search button on any results page, the lowest-friction evaluation path of any agentic search tool, versus ChatGPT Deep Research ($20/mo) or Gemini Deep Research ($19.99/mo).

 • Microsoft ecosystem integration is genuinely differentiated for enterprise users: Microsoft 365 Copilot integration lets Deep Search query workspace data alongside web data, and Edge provides native browser access, creating value for organizations already committed to the Microsoft stack.

-• GPT-4 combined with Bing's 1 billion MAU search index provides foundation model reasoning on top of a mature, continuously updated web index with decades of search infrastructure investment behind it.
+• GPT-4 combined with Bing's 1 billion MAU search index provides foundation-model reasoning on top of a mature, continuously updated web index with decades of search infrastructure behind it.

 Limitations

-• 30-second processing creates friction versus instant search: comprehensive answers come at the cost of immediacy, which means users needing fast factual lookups should use traditional Bing search rather than Deep Search for routine queries.
+• 30-second processing creates friction versus instant search: comprehensive answers come at the cost of immediacy, so users needing fast factual lookups should use traditional Bing search rather than Deep Search for routine queries.

-• Output quality depends on Bing index coverage and GPT-4 synthesis: quality degrades for niche topics, paywalled research domains, and specialized academic content where dedicated research tools like Elicit ($49/month, 138M papers) or Consensus ($10/month, 250M+ papers) provide deeper indexed coverage.
+• Output quality depends on Bing index coverage and GPT-4 synthesis: quality degrades for niche topics, paywalled research domains, and specialized academic content, where dedicated tools like Elicit ($49/mo billed annually, 138M papers) or Consensus ($12/mo billed annually, 250M+ papers) provide deeper indexed coverage.

 Exa AI